Mingus0299/MarketWeave/README.md

 - 429 Too Many Requests → increase PACE_SECONDS, or reduce tickers/dates.

-# Finally you can run the app:
+# Or you can run the app with the current data like this:

 # A) σ(30s) & σ(60s) viewer — App_draft.py by running:
 streamlit run app/App_draft.py